Lake Quinault country road in fall

 1970 Chrysler fake

 Indie Auto’s front page typically includes a mix of new and reposted older articles.
-The latter are almost always updated, expanded or improved in some way.
+The latter are almost always updated, expanded or improved.

-Why the unfashionably slow pace?
-Instead of incessantly rushing to keep up with events 24/7, I am more interested in taking a step back and asking: What’s the context?
-What will be important in the long run?
+Instead of rushing to keep up with events 24/7, I am more interested in taking a step back and asking: What will be important in the long run?
 This approach is grounded in the “slow news” movement, which emphasizes thoughtfulness over speed (Gillmor, 2009).

 Kestner homestead abandoned truck

-Probably — if you ask first.
+Maybe — if you ask first.
 Go here for more specifics, but know that all text and images are copyrighted by me unless otherwise designated.
 You are encouraged to use the ideas presented here as long as you properly attribute them.
-Links are always appreciated, as are Facebook likes and hallway referrals.
+Links are always appreciated, as are Facebook likes, hallway referrals and financial donations.

-This is a not-for-profit initiative, but donations are not tax deductible (go here for details).
-Material is presented solely for historical research and educational purposes.
-Reader data is not sold.
+This is a not-for-profit initiative.
+Material is presented on this website solely for historical research and educational purposes.
 Check out our privacy policy here.

 — Steve Salmi